Theorem of the Day

-Reviews are mostly from plus magazine, the London Mathematical Society's newsletter, the Notices of the American Mathematical Society, the Reviews site of the Mathematical Association of America, and the 'bookshelf' section of American Scientist.
-They are generally pdf files and will open in a new window.
-Some of the AMS reviews are extended essays, including images, and can be relatively large files (a size indication is given where appropriate).
+Reviews are mostly from: the 'bookshelf' (by American Scientist); cut-the-knot; I Love Maths (by The Institute of Mathematics and its Applications); the London Mathematical Society's newsletter, the Notices of the American Mathematical Society, the Reviews site of the Mathematical Association of America; plus magazine.
+They will open in a new window.
+Mostly, the reviews are pdf files; some of the AMS reviews are extended essays, including images, and can be relatively large files (a size indication is given where appropriate).

 If you know of an additional online review of any of the books here (or would like to contribute one) I would be very glad to include a link to it.

 Occasionally there is a legitimate free electronic version of a book.
 I link to this with the word Ebook.
 Again, I'd be very pleased to know of more.
 Increasingly books have webpages supporting them (sometimes even Wikipedia entries) and these are linked with the word Webpage.

 I have grouped the entries below into, necessarily somewhat arbitrary, categories as follows:

 (You may actually be one of the books in the 'Research level' category: David Savitt lets you find out here.)